 A proper altitude acclimatization and physical fitness are the key to success.
 Even though Cotopaxi is not considered a technically difficult climb, it does involve the use of crampons, ice axe and rope.
 On the first day our guide will teach you the basics of glacier hiking.

 Cotopaxi is climbable all year round; please note that the climbing route is subject to variations due to the weather and snow conditions that sometimes change fast.

 Departure from Riobamba at 9.00 by car and drive for about 2 hours to Cotopaxi National Park.
-Continue for another 30 kilometers to the parking lot at 4600 m / 15092 ft.
-After a 50-minute hike we arrive at the José Rivas refuge at 4800 m / 15748 ft.
-In the afternoon the guide will teach you how to use the equipment in a climbing practice.
+We stop for lunch in a local restaurant and continue for another 30 kilometers to the parking lot at 4600 m / 15092 ft.
+After a 50-minute hike arrive at the José Rivas refuge at 4800 m / 15748 ft.
+In the afternoon the guide will give a briefing and teach the basics of the equipment use.
 Dinner will be served early, afterwards there is time to get a few hours of sleep.

 After a coca tea with a light snack, we start the ascent around midnight.
-After an approach of 1,5 hours, we reach the glacier and put on crampons.
+Approach of 1,5 hours to the glacier where we put on the crampons and rope up.
 The glacier slopes have an average steepness of 30 – 35 degrees.
 We will cross several crevasses and negotiate a few ice seracs before reaching Yanasacha (Black Rock) for the final challenging stretch, with a steepness of 35 – 40 degrees.
 At the summit you can enjoy the amazing views of the crater and the Volcano Avenue with other snowcapped peaks.
 The descent to the refuge takes about 3 hours.
-On the way back to Riobamba we will have lunch in a restaurant.
-Arrive at about 14.00.
+Short rest and return to Riobamba, arrive at about 13.00.